cloud-install/ansible-snyc-gitee/docs/stack-components.md

 # Parameters

-The LAMP deployment package contains a sequence software (referred to as "components") required for LAMP to run.
+The LCMP deployment package contains a sequence software (referred to as "components") required for LCMP to run.
 The important information such as the component name, installation directory path, configuration file path, port, version, etc. are listed below.

 ## Path